 In addition, we operate overseas businesses mainly in U.S. State of Hawaii.
 Our Hawaii operations may be affected by the aforesaid factors, and changes in international conditions, including U.S. economic conditions, leading to a decline in travelers to Hawaii, which could result in a decrease in operating revenues.

-(vi) Risks Related to “Seibu Group's Medium-Term Management Plan”
+6. Risks Related to “Seibu Group's Medium-Term Management Plan”

-(vii) Risks Related to Important Litigation
+7. Risks Related to Important Litigation

-We are subject to the risk of litigation and other legal proceedings from third parties or investigation from the government in connection with claims such as breach of contract, personal injury, labor issues and environmental pollution in the ordinary course of business.
 In addition to the costs of legal proceedings, in the event of an adverse judgment or order, our results of operations and financial condition could be adversely affected.

-(viii) Risks Related to Interest-bearing Debts
+8. Risks Related to Interest-bearing Debts

-(ix) Risks Related to Value of Our Property
+9. Risks Related to Value of Our Property

-(x) Risks Related to Intensified Competition
+10. Risks Related to Intensified Competition